Cassie is sharing research she's done on the synthesis of cyclohexanone.

 This procedure was chosen for three reasons.
 For one, it was the simplest and easiest procedure.
 Secondly, it contained all reagents that would be available in the lab for use.
 And lastly, it contained all techniques that had previously been used and mastered.

-One advantage to choosing this procedure was that it contained all techniques that had previously been used.
+One advantage of choosing this procedure was that it contained all previously used techniques.
 If a procedure that had techniques that had never been used was chosen, it could have created more problems.

 The key lesson learned is that temperature plays a key role in the synthesis of cyclohexanone.
 It can give you a low yield, which is not what you want.

 1.L.
 Huynh, C. Henck, A. Jadhav, and D.S.
 Burz.
 Organic Chemistry II: Laboratory manual.
 Infrared (IR) Spectroscopy: A Practical Approach, 22

 2.University of Colorado, Boulder, Dept of Chem and Biochem .
 Experiment 3: Oxidation of Alcohols: Preparation of Cyclohexanone,2004, 22 http://chemistry.mdma.ch/hiveboard/picproxie_docs/000522396-OxAlcoholsLM41Su04.pdf